-We develop novel products based on our proprietary technology for precision metering of gas flow.
-Our first product, CoSense®, aids in the diagnosis of hemolysis, a condition in which red blood cells degrade rapidly.
-When present in neonates with jaundice, hemolysis is a dangerous condition which can lead to long-term developmental disability.
+We develop and commercialize neonatology devices and diagnostics.
+We also have a therapeutics platform based on our proprietary technology for precision metering of gas flow.

+Our first product, CoSense ®, aids in the diagnosis of hemolysis, a condition in which red blood cells degrade rapidly.
+When present in neonates with jaundice, hemolysis is a dangerous condition which can lead to adverse neurological outcomes.
 CoSense has 510(k) clearance for sale in the U.S., with a specific Indication for Use related to hemolysis issued, and has received CE Mark certification for sale in the European Union, or E.U.
-CoSense is commercially available in the U.S., with our first commercial sales occurring in February 2015.
-CoSense combines a portable detection device with a single-use disposable sampling set to measure carbon monoxide, or CO, in the portion of the exhaled breath that originates from the deepest portion of the lung, which is referred to as the "end-tidal" component of the breath.
+CoSense is commercially available in the U.S. CoSense combines a portable detection device with a single-use disposable sampling set to measure carbon monoxide, or CO, in the portion of the exhaled breath that originates from the deepest portion of the lung, which is referred to as the "end-tidal" component of the breath.